 11 new Kia electric cars planned by 2025

-Kia has announced a new ‘Plan S’ business strategy, which it says will spearhead its transition into electric cars and mobility solutions.
+Kia has announced further details of its ‘Plan S’ business strategy, which it says will spearhead its transition into electric cars and mobility solutions.
+It has also confirmed that 6% of cars it sold in the first quarter of 2020 were zero-emisson electric vehicles – a 75% increase on the same period in 2019.

-The plan outlines a total of 11 electric vehicles within the next five years, including a dedicated electric SUV built on a bespoke platform by 2021.
+The plan outlines a total of 11 electric vehicles within the next five years, including a dedicated electric SUV built on a bespoke platform by 2021 and further models from 2022.
 Kia will invest just over £19 billion under the plan and is targeting 500,000 electric-car sales a year, for a 6.6% share of the global electric-car market by 2025.

 The dedicated electric car will be an SUV with a range of over 310 miles and a sub-20-minute rapid-charging time.
 Its styling could draw inspiration from the 'Imagine by Kia' concept (pictured above), which was revealed in March 2019 and described as a "visual embodiment" of the brand's move towards electrification.